rstafford/HOL5314/README.md

    **Default Kibana Dashboards**

-   There are a number of Kibana dashboards created via the import process.
+   There are a number of Kibana dashboards created via the import process:
    * Coherence Operator - All Messages - Shows all Coherence Operator messages
    * Coherence Cluster - All Messages - Shows all messages
    * Coherence Cluster - Errors and Warnings - Shows only errors and warnings